jhallen/pic-macros/README.md

 GOTO, so no need to worry about farjsr..]

 [PIC10F200 does not have RETURN, only RETLW]

+[Some PICs (for example PIC10F200 and PIC16F59) do not have PCLATH, instead the page number is provided by bits in the STATUS register.
+On these, the CALL address is shorter than the GOTO address.
+The missing bits are set to
+0. Likewise, when jumping by modifying PCL, the missing bits are set to 0.
+It means CALL and jumps via PCL modification can not reach all of code memory].

 With MPASM, correct sequence is: